g002alghisi/WPA3-testing-platform/Hostapd/README.md

 > iw list | grep -C10 "Supported interface modes:"
 > ```

-These should be both used: `hostapd` is used to create an AP, and by means of `brctl` (from `bridge-utils` package) the traffic is forwarded to the ethernet LAN.
-In this way, it is not needed to configure the DHCP server on the PC.
+Both the interfaces are needed: `hostapd` is used to create an AP, and by means of `brctl` (from `bridge-utils` package) the traffic is forwarded to the ethernet LAN.
+In this way, it is not needed to configure the DHCP server on the PC.<br>
+In case of lacking an ethernet interface card, it should be possible to install a DHCP server on the computer directly, but this option has not been analyzed.

 The specific version of `hostapd` is the 2.10, and it has been directly built from the source code that can be found on the Ubuntu repository.
 This is required because using the program obtained by doing `sudo apt install hostapd` doesn't properly support WPA3 with SAE-PK.
 More information can be found in the [README](Src/README.md) file in the `Build/` folder.